Anannayjain/Chatbot-using-LLamaindex/README.md

-# HYP_Chat Test Repository
+# Chat Test Repository

-Welcome to the HYP_Chat Test Repository.
+Welcome to the Chat Test Repository.
 This guide provides an overview of the folder structure and usage guidelines for efficient navigation and utilization of the repository.

 ## Folder Structure